gracehoppercenter/ict/docs/f25/courses/itd110/goals/session23.md

 There is one final topic that we haven't explored yet - how does the internet identify when a message has changed in transit?
 We'll do a short simulation to play with this idea.

+If you are absent or want to learn more about error correction, [Here is an online write-up about this activity](https://www.csunplugged.org/en/topics/error-detection-and-correction/parity-magic-junior/)

 ### Project - Protocol Deep Dive